Phase 1 (2017-2021)

 • Subject agreement in Welsh [Download]

-• Subject marking in Awing (Grassfield Bantu, Cameroon) [Download]
+• Subject marking in Awing [Download]

-• Subject marking in Limbum (Grassfields Bantu, Cameroon) [Download]
+• Subject marking in Limbum [Download]

-• Subject marking in Nuer (Nilo-Saharan, South Sudan) [Download]
+• Subject marking in Nuer (Nilo Saharan, South Sudan) [Download]

 • The nature of past participle agreement in French [Download]